 We are very grateful to our service users and their supporters for their patience and understanding with these restrictions, which are in place to best protect everyone’s health.

 Are we continuing to admit inpatient service users?

-Yes, we are continuing to accept referrals for inpatient service users.
+Yes, we are continuing to accept inpatient referrals.

-We have introduced a homecare service, consisting of the highest levels of one-to-one support provided remotely, to ensure service users receive necessary care and treatment.
-Service users availing of this service will receive daily or more frequent contact, along with psychopharmacological input arranged in liaison with local pharmacies.
-This service will include the following elements:
+We run an award-winning Homecare Service, consisting of the highest levels of one-to-one support provided remotely.
+Service users availing of this service receive daily or more frequent contact, along with psychopharmacological input arranged in liaison with local pharmacies.

 - At least daily contact from a member of the MDT by videocall, where available, or, where not, by phone

-- Medication and prescribing review with the same frequency as regular inpatients (measures to ensure service users receive their new medication will be enacted)
+- Medication and prescribing review with the same frequency as regular inpatients and measures to ensure service users receive their new medication

 - Appropriate individual therapy sessions with members of the MDT, delivered by video call